arimariojesus/Snake-Game/README.md

 - **CSS** - Stylization and animation of menu elements.

 ## Quick Test
-Click directly on this link → [Snake Game](https://arimariojesus.github.io/Snake-Game/), and be directed to hosting the repository on github-pages.
+Click directly on this link → [Snake Game](https://arimariojesus.github.io/Snake-Game/), and be directed to the site.

 ## Contributing
 Do you want to contribute?
 How great, I'll  be happy for that 😃.